Liberation Army of the South

 The Liberation Army of the South (Ejército Libertador del Sur, ELS) was a guerrilla force led for most of its existence by Emiliano Zapata that took part in the Mexican Revolution from 1911 to 1920.
-During that time, the Zapatistas fought against the national governments of Porfirio Díaz, Francisco Madero, Victoriano Huerta, and Venustiano Carranza.
-Their goal was rural land reform, specifically reclaiming communal lands stolen by hacendados in the period before the revolution.
-Although rarely active outside their base in Morelos, they allied with Pancho Villa to support the Conventionists against the Carrancistas.
+During that time, the Zapatistas fought against the national governments of Porfirio Díaz, Francisco I. Madero, Victoriano Huerta, and Venustiano Carranza.
+Their goal was rural land reform, specifically reclaiming communal lands (ejido) stolen by hacendados in the period before the revolution (Porfiriato).

+Although rarely active outside their base in Morelos, the Zapatistas allied with Pancho Villa to support the Conventionists against the Carrancistas.
 After Villa's defeat, the Zapatistas remained in open rebellion.
 It was only after Zapata's 1919 assassination and the overthrow of the Carranza government that Zapata's successor, Gildardo Magaña, negotiated peace with President Álvaro Obregón.

 Background

 The Zapatistas were formed in Morelos, a small and densely populated state with a largely agricultural economy.
-Most inhabitants lived in indigenous Nahua villages and worked common land prior to the Porfiriato.
-However, the completion of the Interoceanic Railway between Mexico City and Veracruz in 1891 led to significant change in the local economy.
+Most inhabitants lived in indigenous Nahua villages and worked common land prior to the Porfiriato; however, the completion of the Interoceanic Railway between Mexico City and Veracruz in 1891 led to significant change in the local economy.
 It became profitable to produce sugar for export, and these new haciendas came in conflict over land, labor, and water with the indigenous villages.
 Hacendado-friendly courts awarded the orchards, fields, and water sources of the villages to the haciendas.
 Between 1884 and 1905, eighteen towns in Morelos disappeared as lands were taken away.

 Deprived of their means of subsistence, the population of Morelos was suffering from famine and general impoverishment by the turn of the century.
 Thousands had become wage laborers on the haciendas or left the state entirely to seek work elsewhere.
 In 1909, Pablo Escandón y Barrón became governor in a rigged election, siding even more aggressively with the hacendados.
 In response, village leaders including Emiliano Zapata, Gabriel Tepepa, and Pablo Torres Burgos formed a local defense committee.
 When news of Francisco Madero's Plan of San Luis Potosí reached Morelos, the committee took up arms to support his cause in February 1911.